Technigo/project-news-site/README.md

 ## The problem

- Apart from some of the examples from Technigo's videos there were also information from blogs and forums.
+ Apart from some of the examples from Technigo's videos I also found new inspiration from blogs and forums.
+I used parts from my previous sites and adapted that information to CSS Grid, which was new to me.
 If there would have been more time one of the pages (News & Reviews) would have been prettier on mobile.

 ## View it live
 https://jazzy-florentine-47e1e7.netlify.app/